 - Stay buried in the Word.
 If our goal is to be selfless, to live a life of sacrifice and self-denying, then we must learn from the One who walked it daily by reading the Bible.
 Jesus left Heaven to be with us.
 He was one with God, but still didn’t look out for Himself first.
 We’ll never find a better example of selfless living than following the example of Christ.

 Start today!
 Choose to sacrifice your time, your resources, and even your motives for others.
 Wake up each day with more joy, less comparison.
-No more waking up to the wrong one.
+No more waking up and being selfish.
 Wake up thinking: I wonder how many people I can encourage today.
 I can’t believe I have a job where I get to work hard for the glory of God.
 I hope when people look at me, they see Jesus.
 Today’s God’s day, and I’ll be glad in it!